How To Nail Your Wedding Proposal: Tips From A Photographer

 4. No hoods!
 Please try not to wear big bulky jackets or sweatshirts with big hoods.
 I realize that it may be very windy and/or cold!
 Try to remember that pain is temporary but high resolution digital images are forever!
 Hoods and hats will get in the way and block your faces.
 If either of you have long hair I may suggest wearing it up.
 You may also consider taking your sunglasses off.
 I have found that being able to see your eyes in photos makes the images more interesting and better overall.

-Literally the first proposal I every photographed.
+Literally the first proposal I ever photographed.
 You can see how hoods are a problem!

 5. Once you have reached the location where you want to propose, please give me at least 60 seconds to find my angle and light.